 Nonetheless, this thinking is ubiquitous in business and responsible for many failed transformation initiatives.
 To debunk the notion once and for all, we decided to explain in the clearest terms possible why office tools cannot support a value-producing enterprise architecture practice.

 Here’s why office tools won’t work.
-While office tools are invaluable for many tasks, they are not specifically designed to manage intricate enterprise architectures.
+Although office tools are invaluable for many tasks, they do not have specific designs to manage intricate enterprise architectures.
 Many organizations that initially opted for these tools encountered challenges that led them to seek specialized solutions later.

 Specialized enterprise architecture tools like Bizzdesign Horizzon bring far more than advanced features.